farheen-syed1/NourishHerClient/README.md

 - Make a .env file in the backend
 - There is a config.env.example file.
 Copy that file and paste it in your .env file
 - run npm start on the back end
-- rum npm run dev on the front end
+- run npm run dev on the front end
 - In case you are unable to connect to the database, you will have to go into mongoDB atlas and create a cluster

 ### Tech Stack